THE CHANGING ROLE OF LEADERSHIP

 The effective leader enables people as well as empowers, providing tools, monitoring performance, eliminating barriers and strategically intervening in problems with a clear vision and direction.
 It is not enough to give people permission to do their job as it needs to be done, leaders must measure and monitor their own daily activities and avoid the trap of busy-ness.

-Have a question for Samson?
-Ask or leave a comment below!
+Have a question for Samson or want to leave a comment?
+Click here.